typst/typst/tests/typ/code/ops-prec.typ

 #test(not "b" == "b", false)

 // Assignment binds stronger than boolean operations.
-// Error: 2-7 cannot assign to this expression
-{not x = "a"}
+// Error: 2-7 cannot access this expression mutably {not x = "a"}

 ---